oddbird/oddleventy/content/work/timedesigner.md

 Each scenario has an editable start and end time which we use to calculate the total number of minutes in a school day.
-We pass this data to a CSS variable on the grid container.
+Behind the scenes, we pass this data to a CSS variable on the grid container.

 ```html
 <div class="row-grid" style="--day: 420;">